Lightening-Transformer: A Dynamically-operated Optically-interconnected Photonic Transformer Accelerator: Abstract

 \section{Abstract}

-The wide adoption and significant computing resource consumption of attention-based Transformers, e.g., Vision Transformer and large language models, have driven the demands for efficient hardware accelerators.
+The wide adoption and significant computing resource cost of attention-based transformers, e.g., Vision Transformers and large language models, have driven the demand for efficient hardware accelerators.
 While electronic accelerators have been commonly used, there is a growing interest in exploring photonics as an alternative technology due to its high energy efficiency and ultra-fast processing speed.
-Optical neural networks (ONNs) have demonstrated promising results for convolutional neural network (CNN) workloads that only require weight-static linear operations.
-However, they fail to efficiently support Transformer architectures with attention operations due to the lack of ability to process dynamic full-range tensor multiplication.
-In this work, we propose a customized high-performance and energy-efficient photonic Transformer accelerator, \name.
-To overcome the fundamental limitation of existing ONNs, we introduce a novel photonic tensor core, consisting of a crossbar array of interference-based optical vector dot-product engines, that supports highly-parallel, dynamic, and full-range matrix-matrix multiplication.
-Our comprehensive evaluation demonstrates that \name achieves a >$4\times$ energy and a >$10\times$ latency reduction compared to prior photonic accelerators, and delivers over $20\times$ energy reduction and 2 to 3 orders of magnitude lower latency compared to the electronic Transformer accelerator.
-Our work highlights the immense potential of photonic computing for efficient hardware accelerators, particularly for advanced machine learning workloads.
+Photonic accelerators have demonstrated promising results for convolutional neural networks (CNNs) workloads, which predominantly rely on weight-static linear operations.
+However, they encounter challenges when it comes to efficiently supporting attention-based Transformer architectures, raising questions about the applicability of photonics to advanced machine-learning tasks.
+The primary hurdle lies in their inefficiency in handling the unique workloads inherent to Transformers, i.e., dynamic and full-range tensor multiplication.

+In this work, we propose \name, the \textit{first} light-empowered, high-performance, and energy-efficient photonic Transformer accelerator.
+To overcome the fundamental limitation of existing photonic tensor core designs, we introduce a novel dynamically-operated photonic tensor core, \oMM, consisting of a crossbar array of interference-based optical vector dot-product engines, supporting highly parallel, dynamic, and full-range matrix multiplication.
+Furthermore, we design a dedicated accelerator that integrates our novel photonic computing cores with photonic interconnects for inter-core data broadcast, fully unleashing the power of optics.
+The comprehensive evaluation demonstrates that \name achieves $> 12\times$ latency reductions compared to prior photonic accelerators and delivers the lowest energy cost and 2 to 3 orders of magnitude lower energy-delay product compared to the electronic Transformer accelerator, all while maintaining digital-comparable accuracy.
+Our work highlights the immense potential of photonics for efficient hardware accelerators, particularly for advanced machine-learning workloads, such as Transformer-backboned large language models (LLM).
+Our implementation is available at \href{https://github.com/zhuhanqing/Lightening-Transformer}{https://github.com/zhuhanqing/Lightening-Transformer}.